sandialabs/LVTM/readme.txt

  * Tracking of, and ability to toggle, execution highlighting on multiple selected VIs
  * Tracking of paused VIs with ability to Pause/Resume/TogglePause multiple selected VIs
  * DropIn VI for pausing on a condition
- * If a clone initiates a pause, a different pause symbol is used for all clones of that same reentrant VI
+ * If a clone initiates a pause, a different pause symbol is used for all clones of that same reentrant original VI
  * Select multiple VIs and open or close their FPs or BDs
  * Double Click a VI from the tree to bring the BD (first choice) or FP to front, if already open
  * Select multiple top-level VIs and Abort them